 What Are Debentures?

-What is Issue of Debentures?
+What is the Issue of Debentures?

 What is Redemption of Debentures?

 Redemption of debentures refers to the repayment of these debentures by the enterprise to the debenture holders or the members.
-So the enterprise will clear its liability and take it off from the B/S. This happens to be a vital transaction for the enterprise since the amount of money elaborated is likely to be entirely important.
+So the enterprise will clear its liability and take it off from the Balance Sheet.
+This happens to be a vital transaction for the enterprise since the amount of money elaborated is likely to be entirely important.

 The above mentioned is the concept, that is elucidated in detail about Issue and Redemption of Debentures for the class 12 Commerce students.
 To know more, stay tuned to BYJU’S.